Pass-Through Entity Taxation

 What are Multi-Tiered Entities?

-For purposes of the Department’s implementation of Act 50, the term “multi-tiered entities” refers to an organizational structure where there are multiple layers or levels of entities that pass through their income, losses, deductions, and credits to their respective owners or members.
+For tax year 2023 only, the term “multi-tiered entities” refers to an organizational structure where there are multiple layers or levels of entities that pass through their income, losses, deductions, and credits to their respective owners or members.
 A member of one pass-through entity may also be a pass-through entity with its own members, creating a hierarchy or tiered structure.

 What are lower-tiered entities?

-For purposes of the Department’s implementation of Act 50, the term “lower-tiered entity” refers to a PTE that has at least one member that is a PTE.
+For tax year 2023 only, the term “lower-tiered entity” refers to a PTE that has at least one member that is a PTE.

 What are upper-tiered entities?

-For purposes of the Department’s implementation of Act 50, the term “upper-tiered entity” refers to a PTE that is a member of another PTE.
+For tax year 2023 only, the term “upper-tiered entity” refers to a PTE that is a member of another PTE.

 Can members of an upper-tiered entity claim credits from a lowered-tiered entity?